Judge to issue ruling as Maxwell prosecutors drop perjury charges - follow live

 Ms Giuffre filed the lawsuit alleging she was forced to have sex with Jeffrey Epstein’s friends – including the Duke of York – when she was 17.

-Andrew denies all the allegations against him and says Ms Giuffre is seeking another “another payday at his expense”.
+Andrew denies all the allegations against him and says Ms Giuffre is seeking “another payday at his expense”.

 It comes as prosecutors in the Ghislaine Maxwell sex-trafficking trial offered to drop separate perjury charges against the socialite.